hiking90/rsbinder/README.md

 $ target/debug/hello_client
 ```

-## Compatibility with Android Binder
+## Compatibility Goal with Android Binder
 * The Binder protocol is mutually compatible.
 That is, communication between an Android service and an rsbinder client is possible, and vice versa.
+However, this compatibility work is still ongoing.
 * API compatibility is not provided.
 Android binder and rsbinder have different operating architectures and cannot offer the same APIs.
 However, there is a high similarity in APIs.

 ## Todo